What is Gestational Diabetes?

-If gestational diabetes testing, which is typically performed around the 24th week of pregnancy, comes back positive, then you will be instructed to add a bit of exercise to your daily routine.
+If gestational diabetes testing, which is typically performed around the twenty fourth week of pregnancy, comes back positive, you will be instructed to add a bit of exercise to your daily routine.
 You’ll also be asked to monitor your glucose levels with a home testing kit and keep a strict log of your food intake and sugar levels.

 Some women are simply unable to control their blood sugar levels through diet and exercise and may need additional treatment.
 In these instances, you may be asked to take oral medication or inject insulin to keep your body’s chemistry in check.
 If this happens, it is not the reflection of poor diet or failure to follow your doctor’s orders.
 In the case of gestational diabetes, hormone levels are more closely related to a higher level of insulin resistance as the result of pregnancy hormone levels.

 For most women, gestational diabetes will go away once the child is born.
 The American Diabetes Association advises women who developed gestational diabetes to have a two-hour glucose tolerance test at six weeks postpartum to ensure the condition has cleared up.